 Boston Prep's curriculum offers all students a rigorous college preparatory education that builds foundational skills, develops critical thinking, and supports intellectual autonomy.
-In addition to core academics, all students participate in advisory, small group instruction, and enrichment (such as physical education, visual art and performing art).
+In addition to core academics, all students participate in advisory, small group instruction, and enrichment (such as visual art and performing art).
+Students may also be assigned to English Language Development classes, academic intervention classes, or sub separate special education support classes if needed.